timvieira/blog/content/counterfactual.md

 state-action pairs, often called "trajectories".)
 -->

-The main challenge of this setting is that we don't have controlled experiments to learn from because $q$ is not (completely) in our control.
+**The main challenge** of this setting is that we don't have controlled experiments to learn from because $q$ is not (completely) in our control.
 This manifests itself as high variance ("noise") in estimating $J(\theta)$.
-Consider the contextual bandit setting, here we sample a state and get to try a single action; we never get to rollback to that precise state and try an alternative action (#yolo) because we do not control $p(s)$.
+Consider the contextual bandit setting, we receive a context $s$ and execute single action; we never get to rollback to that precise context and try an alternative action (to get a paired sample #yolo) because we do not control $p(s)$.
 This is an important paradigm for many 'real world' problems, e.g., predicting medical treatments or ad selection.

 <!--
 This is the crucial difference that makes counterfactual learning